Benchmarking Surveys Are Available in our Members Only Section. The list below includes a sample of what is included.

 Market Benchmarking Surveys

-NAWHC joined with consultant Mercer and leading center management companies to distribute the survey to employers with onsite, near-site, mobile and virtual health centers to gather information on the use, services, value and direction of worksite health centers.
-The survey was fielded from March-April 2021 and 142 employers with centers provided information.
+Every two years NAWHC joins with consultant Mercer and leading center management companies to distribute the survey to employers and unions with onsite, near-site, mobile and virtual health centers to gather information on the use, services, value and direction of worksite health centers.

 NAWHC Membership Profile - Ongoing